Lt-Abstergo/eecs2021/README.md

 ### *.{java,s,v}

-The Java, MIPS and Verilog source codes are all under [GPLv3](https://www.gnu.org/licenses/gpl.html), with the following additional condition:
+The Java, MIPS and Verilog source codes are distributed under the terms of [GPLv3](https://www.gnu.org/licenses/gpl.html), with the following additional condition:

 I don't allow you to submit *my* code as *your* work for any type of assignment or evaluation.
 Basically, use of the code for any kind of plagiarism is disallowed.

+### mips.sty

+This is a language definition for MIPS by Adam Wolfe Gordon, distributed under [LPPL](http://www.latex-project.org/lppl.txt).
+See [Typesetting MIPS Assembly Code in LaTeX](http://blog.xvx.ca/typesetting-mips-assembly-with-latex).